JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 * Suno.ai for audio/songs...
 * Klingai.com for video generated from images/text
-* Ilevenlabs to create TTSpeach
+* Ilevenlabs to create TTSpeech
+  * Thanks to GitPodcast, I saw that its also possible to do with [Azure AI Speech](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/)

 Whatever you do, dont forget to add proper [video description](https://jalcocert.github.io/JAlcocerT/my-action-cam-video-workflow/#youtube-video-descriptions)